bertramdryan/hello-world-api/README.md

 ## HelloWorld.SPA
 HelloWorld.SPA constains a client side, single page application that is written in C#/.Net.
-The application is compiled into WebAssembly, and executived natively in the browser, with JavaScipt simply telling the browser to execute the compiled code.
+The application is compiled into WebAssembly, and executed natively in the browser.
 The benefit is this is native .Net code running in a browser.
 To execute:
 1. Make sure the API is running, as this is where the clint app will source its data.
 2. Change directory into the HelloWorld.SPA.
 3. Type in **dotnet restore** to get all the dependancies for a blazor application.